Online Privacy

 Install a DNS configuration profile from your preferred provider.

-For technically inclined users, configuring encrypted DNS on your router protects every device on your network — including smart TVs, game consoles, and IoT devices that you can't configure individually.
+If you're technically inclined, configuring encrypted DNS on your router protects every device on your network — including stuff you can't configure individually.

 Not all consumer routers support DoH or DoT.
-Check your router's documentation.
-Some popular options that do: ASUS routers with Merlin firmware, routers running OpenWrt, and Pi-hole with cloudflared for DoH proxying.
+Check your router's docs.
+Some that do: ASUS routers with Merlin firmware, routers running OpenWrt, and Pi-hole with cloudflared for DoH proxying.

-Not all DNS providers are equal when it comes to privacy.
+Not all providers are the same when it comes to privacy.

 Cloudflare (1.1.1.1): Fastest DNS resolver globally.
 Committed to purging all logs within 24 hours.
 Independently audited.
-US-based, which is a jurisdictional consideration for some users.
+US-based, which is a jurisdictional consideration for some.

 Quad9 (9.9.9.9): Swiss non-profit.
 Strict no-logging policy.
 Blocks known malicious domains automatically.
 Strong privacy jurisdiction (Switzerland).
-Slightly slower than Cloudflare but excellent for privacy.
+Slightly slower than Cloudflare, excellent for privacy.

 NextDNS: Highly customizable.
-Lets you configure ad blocking, parental controls, and analytics.
-You control the logging — you can enable it for troubleshooting or disable it entirely.
+Lets you configure ad blocking, parental controls, analytics.
+You control the logging — enable it for troubleshooting or turn it off entirely.
 Free tier supports up to 300,000 queries per month.

 Google (8.8.8.8): Fast and reliable, but Google logs full query data for two weeks and retains anonymized data indefinitely.
-If your goal is privacy from large tech companies, Google DNS is not the best choice.
-If your goal is simply encrypting against ISP snooping, it works.
+If your goal is privacy from big tech companies, Google DNS isn't your best pick.
+If you just want encryption against ISP snooping, it works.

 Mullvad DNS: Run by the Swedish VPN company Mullvad.
 Zero logs, fully open source, strong privacy jurisdiction.
 Less mainstream but excellent for privacy-focused users.

 Avoid your ISP's DNS.
-Your ISP's default DNS is almost always unencrypted, logged, and potentially monetized.
-Switching away from it is the entire point.
+It's almost always unencrypted, logged, and potentially monetized.
+Switching away from it is the whole point.

 What it does NOT protect:

 IP addresses.
 Your ISP can still see the IP addresses you connect to after DNS resolution.
-In many cases, the IP address reveals the website (especially for sites hosted on dedicated IPs).
+Often the IP address reveals the website — especially for sites on dedicated IPs.
 For full IP-level privacy, you need a VPN.

 SNI (Server Name Indication).
-During the TLS handshake, your browser sends the domain name in plain text via the SNI field.
-This allows your ISP to see which domain you're connecting to even with encrypted DNS.
-Encrypted Client Hello (ECH) is being deployed to fix this, but adoption is still incomplete in 2026.
+During the TLS handshake, your browser sends the domain name in plain text through the SNI field.
+So your ISP can see which domain you're hitting even with encrypted DNS.
+Encrypted Client Hello (ECH) is being deployed to fix this, but adoption isn't complete yet in 2026.

 Traffic patterns.
-Your ISP can see the volume, timing, and destination IPs of your traffic, which can sometimes be used to infer activity even without DNS data.
+Your ISP can see volume, timing, and destination IPs of your traffic, which can sometimes be used to infer what you're doing even without DNS data.

 Bottom line: Encrypted DNS is a significant privacy improvement but not complete anonymity.
 It closes one of the biggest and easiest-to-exploit privacy gaps.
 For full protection, combine encrypted DNS with a VPN and a privacy-focused browser.

 DNS Leak Test: Visit dnsleaktest.com and run the extended test.
-The results should show your encrypted DNS provider (Cloudflare, Quad9, etc.) — not your ISP.
-If your ISP appears, DNS is leaking.
+Results should show your encrypted DNS provider (Cloudflare, Quad9, etc.) — not your ISP.
+If your ISP shows up, your DNS is leaking.

-Browser verification (Chrome): Visit chrome://net-internals/#dns and look for "Secure DNS" entries.
+Browser verification (Chrome): Go to chrome://net-internals/#dns and look for "Secure DNS" entries.

-Browser verification (Firefox): Visit about:networking#dns and check for "TRR" (Trusted Recursive Resolver) status.
+Browser verification (Firefox): Go to about:networking#dns and check for "TRR" (Trusted Recursive Resolver) status.

-If any test shows your ISP's DNS, go back through the setup steps and ensure encrypted DNS is properly enabled for your device and browser.
+If any test shows your ISP's DNS, go back through the setup and make sure encrypted DNS is properly enabled for your device and browser.

-Encrypted DNS is one of those rare security improvements that's both highly impactful and trivially easy to implement.
+Encrypted DNS is one of those rare things that's both highly impactful and stupidly easy to do.
 Enabling DoH in your browser takes 30 seconds.
-Enabling Private DNS on Android takes one minute.
-Neither costs anything or affects your browsing speed — in fact, Cloudflare and Quad9 are usually faster than your ISP's DNS.
+Private DNS on Android takes a minute.
+Neither costs a dime or slows down your browsing — Cloudflare and Quad9 are usually faster than your ISP's DNS anyway.

-Yet most people have never done it, because they didn't know the problem existed.
+Yet most people have never done it.
+They didn't know the problem existed.
 Now you do.

-Your ISP has been reading your browsing history in plain text for as long as you've had an internet connection.
-Today's the day you stop letting them.
+Your ISP has been reading your browsing history in plain text for as long as you've had internet.
+Today's a good day to stop letting them.

 Open your browser settings.
 Enable secure DNS.
 Pick Cloudflare or Quad9.
 Done.